Author: Aqua Gardening

 So, what is all the fuss about?

-The simplest way to explain aquaponics is hooking up your fish tank to your veggie garden.
+Aquaponics can be simply described as connecting your fish tank, or a sizable plastic container, to your vegetable garden.
 In other words, it is a system that combines aquaculture and plants.
-The veggie garden is different to a typical soil garden - instead of soil, plants live in an hydroponics system that keeps the aquaponics system clean and healthy, and accelerates growth.
-Fish are placed in a tank and the waste they produce (yes, I do mean poo) is converted into nutrients that feed the plants.
-The plants then filter and clean the water, which keeps the fish happy.
+An aquaponics garden is different to a typical soil garden.
+Instead of soil, the plants live in a hydroponics system that keeps the aquaponics system clean and healthy, and accelerates growth.
+Fish are housed in a tank, and their waste - yes, that includes poo - is transformed into nutrient-rich food that nourishes the plants.
+The plants serve as natural purifiers, filtering and cleansing the water to ensure the fish thrive.

 There are many benefits of aquaponics over traditional gardens.
-In aquaponic systems, you will need just 2% of the water required for an ordinary garden.
-Additionally, you do not need to do any weeding, fertilizing or using of harmful pesticides.
+In an aquaponic system, you will need just 2% of the water required for an ordinary garden.
+Additionally, there’s no need for weeding, fertilising, or the use of harmful pesticides.

-One of the disadvantages often cited is that it very expensive to set up.
-However, as with hydroponic systems, you can customise your aquaponic garden to your needs- it can be as simple or as complex as you like.
+One of the disadvantages of aquaponics often cited is that it very expensive to set up.
+However, as with hydroponic systems, you can customise your aquaponic garden to your needs; it can be as simple or as complex as you like!

 What type of fish are suitable for aquaponics?